by Staff writer

 No one would accept that if it were from our boss, our friends or teachers, so why with your parents?
 They need to know you are a human being too, and by hitting you they are attacking you.

-You can sought for family counseling if necessary.
+You can seek family counselling if necessary.
 But don’t stay there receiving a beating from those that are supposed to be protecting you.

 These are my two cents.